Last Updated on 04/04/2026

 Fedora Workstation is a polished, easy to use operating system for laptop and desktop computers, with a complete set of tools for developers and makers of all kinds.

-Fedora Silverblue is an immutable operating system that uses a read-only root file system, providing a more stable and reliable experience than traditional desktop systems.
+Fedora Atomic Desktops are immutable operating systems that uses a read-only root file system, providing a more stable and reliable experience than traditional desktop systems.
 It offers atomic upgrades, easy rollbacks, and a secure, containerized environment for applications and development tools.
 This makes it a good choice for developers, particularly those who work with containers, and users who prioritize system stability and security

 AnduinOS – Smaller image, friendly interface, unbeatable performance, safe and secure.